MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/resources/concepts/anatomy.md

 ### Inputs

-DSC sends input to command resources as one of the following:
+DSC sends input to command resources as one of the following methods:

 - A JSON data blob over stdin.